العربية :يمكنك قراءة هذا المقال باللغة

 There’s no right or wrong when answering these questions.
 However, a common approach to them could be saying that you wanted to change your career or that you’d like to travel and experience life in different cultures.
 You can also highlight a learning experience you’ve had in the past and why you think this specific experience was important in your life.

 You might also be asked about any previous experience.
-This question is broader than it seems; it basically highlights whether you’ve been at the front of the room and managing a group of people before or not.
+This question is broader than it seems; it basically highlights whether you have experience of standing in front of a group of people before or not.

-You’ll also be asked about some English awareness and language terminology.
+You’ll also be asked about your awareness of language terminology.
 This might require a bit of research on your part which is completely fine.
 Doing prior research will show that you’re able to actively research content for the course.

-Lastly, it would be great for you if you could show them your time management skills and your ability to work within a deadline.
+Lastly, it would be great for you if you could show them your time management skills and your ability to meet deadlines.

 CELTA Application & Interview Tips